-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 Then, we create the four routes for our notes under the

 /note/ path.
-Since we are building a CRUD application, we will need one route for each action with the corresponding HTTP method.
+Since we’re building a CRUD application, we’ll need one route for each action with the corresponding HTTP methods.

 Add the following definitions next to the previous route: